daodiseomirror/docs/user-guide/meth-dual-yield/sending-tokens.md

 \
 To learn how to buy or get LP tokens to use on mETH, please refer to [Uniswap docs](https://uniswap.org/docs/v2/).&#x20;

-### From Binance Smart Chain (BSC) to Terra
+### From Binance Smart Chain (BSC) to Daodiseo

 Mirror Protocol assets are supported on Binance Smart Chain (BSC).
-A simple user interface is provided to enable cross-chain transfer to Terra blockchain at [https://bsc.mirror.finance/my](https://bsc.mirror.finance/my).
+A simple user interface is provided to enable cross-chain transfer to Daodiseo blockchain at [https://bsc.mirror.finance/my](https://bsc.mirror.finance/my).

 ![](<../../.gitbook/assets/image (111).png>)